quantumlib/Stim/doc/python_api_reference_vDev.md

     Returns:
-        A `stim.Circuit` with feedback operations removed, with rewritten DETECTOR instructions (as needed to avoid changing the meaning of each detector, and with additional OBSERVABLE_INCLUDE instructions (as needed to avoid changing the meaning of each observable).
+        A `stim.Circuit` with feedback operations removed, with rewritten DETECTOR instructions (as needed to avoid changing the meaning of each detector), and with additional OBSERVABLE_INCLUDE instructions (as needed to avoid changing the meaning of each observable).